Free Things To Do in Washington D.C

-Now, seeing everything you can in DC in just 24 hours can seem impossible – especially if you’re trying to stick to a budget, as DC can be VERY expensive.
+Now, seeing everything you can in Washington D.C. in just 24 hours can seem impossible – especially if you’re trying to stick to a budget, as DC can be VERY expensive.
 But, there are plenty of things to do and see that won’t break the bank.
 Just follow this guide to enjoy the free offerings of DC in 24 hours.

 Getting from the Airport

 Washington DC has an incredibly convenient Metrorail System that will get you wherever you need to go for cheap.
 For a whole day of DC exploring, I suggest purchasing the One-Day SmarTrip Pass.
 For $14.50, you can take the Metro as many times as you want from the moment the train starts running until the last train finishes.

 Sorry but this isn’t a mall for shopping.
 The National Mall is actually a large park in Downtown DC that’s home to all the famous Smithsonian Museums, tons of gardens, National Memorials, Monuments and the Capital.
 Spanning 146 acres from the Lincoln Memorial in the west to the Capitol Building in the east, there’s so much to see and experience at the National Mall!

 All 14 museums, 10 gardens, and over 20 monuments and memorials are all free!
 If you love being outside, exploring museums and American History, this will be one of the most fun (and free) places to visit!